-- Accelerate the Healing Rate of your Achilles Tendinitis
+- Accelerated the Healing Rate of their Achilles Tendinitis

-- Accelerate the Healing Rate of your Achilles Tendon Tear/Strain
+- Accelerated the Healing Rate of their Achilles Tendon Tear/Strain

-- Experience an Accelerated Rate of Recovery after Achilles Surgery (post surgical rehab)
+- Experienced an Accelerated Rate of Recovery after Achilles Surgery (post surgical rehab)

-- Increase the Range of Motion (ROM) in your Heel joint and Lower Calf Muscles(reduction of atrophy)
+- Increased the Range of Motion (ROM) in their Heel joint and Lower Calf Muscles(reduction of atrophy)

-- Decrease your Chance of Re-Injury by Healing More Completely & Quickly (less scar tissue).
+- Reduced their Chance of Re-Injury by Healing More Completely & Quickly (less scar tissue).

-- Decrease your Chance of Re-Injury by Learning About What Caused the Injury in the First Place.
+- Reduced their Chance of Re-Injury by Learning About What Caused the Injury in the First Place.

 just like thousand of our customers have.
 They simply decided to try our home treatment recommendations and committed themselves to a daily treatment protocol.